nic-dgl104-spring-2026/project-1-mit-app-Ancient-Davey/README.md

 - Removed unused components or blocks
 - Improved readability and structure
 - Made sure all the components worked
+- Added a reset High Score button for testing purposes

 ## What I learned: